The Spring Primary is February 20, 2018.

-Answer: After years of hard work, a Choose Life Wisconsin license plate is becoming a reality.
-The red, white and black plate features an ink print of a baby’s foot and the words Choose Life and should be available some time later in 2017.
+Answer: After years of hard work, a Choose Life Wisconsin license plate is now a reality.
+The red, white and black plate features an ink print of a baby’s foot and the words Choose Life and is now available for purchase.
+Click HERE to learn how to obtain your plate.
 The effort began years ago as a cooperative project of Wisconsin Family Action and Pro-Life Wisconsin. $25 from the sale of each plate will go to Choose Life Wisconsin, an independent not-for-profit corporation.
 Choose Life Wisconsin will then distribute those funds to various Wisconsin Pregnancy Resource Centers.
 Over $23 million has been raised nationally from the sale of Choose Life plates in various states.
 Read more HERE.

 Answer: Instructions for testifying at a public hearing may be found in “The Citizen’s Guide to Participation in the Wisconsin State Legislature” —CLICK HERE